ithinkandicode/door-kickers-action-squad-mods/MODS/Rebalance/README.md

 ### Notes

-- This mod is made to be fun, so gun attributes don't match their real-world counterparts (eg. Garand's extended clip).
+- This mod is made to be fun, so gun attributes don't match their real-world counterparts
 - Gun sprites for altered guns are unchanged.
 New sprite work is welcome (see end of description).

 ### Abbreviations